Measuring DevOps success with the latest software delivery data

 When a well-tested application is in a state where it can be deployed at any time, it’s because every new change has been continuously validated.
 Without a fully automated software delivery pipeline, a team is subject to deploy emergencies and fire drills, often at inopportune times (Friday nights, for example).

 With a fully automated software delivery pipeline, it is up to you how frequently (and when) updates are delivered to your end-users: hot-fixes immediately; feature upgrades as they are developed; large-scale changes on a calendar set by your business demands.
 A particular number of deploys/day is not the goal, but continuous validation of your codebase via your pipeline is.

 Success Rate is defined as the number of passing runs divided by the total number of runs over a period of time.
 Git-flow models that rely on topic branch development (vs. default branch development) enable teams to keep their default branches green.

 One important thing to note is that we expect to see high variability of success depending on whether the workflow is run on the default or topic branch.
 In many git-flow models, topic branches are where the majority of work is done, and therefore the majority of signal-generating passing and failing experiments.

 By scoping feature development to topic branches, we can differentiate between intentional experiments (where failing builds are valuable and expected) and stability issues (where failing builds are undesirable).
 Success rate on the default branch is a more meaningful metric than success rate on a topic branch.

 Set DevOps success benchmarks for your team

-While there is no universal standard that every team should aspire to, our data and the software delivery patterns we’ve observed on our platform show that there are reasonable benchmarks for teams to set as goals.
+While there is no universal standard that every team should aspire to, our data and the software delivery patterns we’ve observed on our platform show that there are reasonable engineering metrics for teams to set as goals.
 Ultimately, your ability to measure your baseline and make incremental improvements on these metrics is more valuable than chasing “ideal” numbers.

 Learn more on how to measure DevOps success with our 2020 data report